maglb/E-commerce-Back-End/README.md

 ## Description

-For this project, our task was to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+For this project, our task was to build the back end for an e-commerce site, working with Express.js API and configuring it to use Sequelize to interact with a MySQL database.

-During this project we learned, how to connect the back-end to the front-en application.
-We used skills about creating routes with GET, POST and DELETE requests.
+During this project we learned to creating routes with GET, POST and DELETE requests.

 Below are the assigmemnt's requirements: